-We differ from the norm.
+When it comes to retirement planning and wealth management, our financial advisor team differs from the norm.
 We are in the business of giving our clients access to professionally managed portfolios without hidden fees.
 We manage our portfolios in-house.
 Translation?
 We can tell you what’s in your portfolio, and why, and in good markets and bad, what we plan on doing with your hard-earned money.

 Long gone are the days where the fees you pay are based on a financial advisor selling you a product.
 Today, you and your advisor should be on the same side.
 Also long gone are the days of excessive fees to manage your money.
-Some firms try to keep fees artificially high by promoting a “holistic” approach to managing your money.
+Some financial planners try to keep fees artificially high by promoting a “holistic” approach to managing your money.
 Be wary of firms or advisors who promote planning as something you should pay a percentage of your assets for.
-A plan is important, not unlike a map.
-But the price you pay should be for the journey, not the discussion on the route.
+A financial plan is important, not unlike a map.
+But the price you pay your financial advisor should be for the journey, not the discussion on the route.
 Would you pay your CPA a percentage of your assets to file your taxes?

 In other words, get a transparent fee for the cost of someone to invest your funds, inclusive of the fees inside the investments they are recommending.